classicrob/simply-jekyll/_notes/Intentionally design for failure states.md

 status: inDevelopment
 ---

 A failure state is when users fail to reach their goal in some way.
 In goal achievement, failure states are inevitable, because a goal is by definition a discrepancy between your desired state of reality and your present state.
-If we didn't have failure states, the intention-behavior gap [[There tends to be a gap between what people intend to do and what they actually do::rmn]] would be a non-issue (rather than one of the hardest problems in the world to solve).
+If we didn't have failure states, the [[Intention-Behavior Gap]] [[There tends to be a gap between what people intend to do and what they actually do::rmn]] would be a non-issue (rather than one of the hardest problems in the world to solve).
 Before people start using your app, they probably tried to do it unsuccessfully in some other way.

 Some potential causes of user failure include:
 * Lack of knowledge
 * Obstacles in real life
 * Struggle to pick up where they left off
+* Don't give up on one goal when they should
 * Usability obstacles
 * Forgetfulness
 * Too challenging